19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Hold Portal.md

 The portal continues to be held closed even once you are out of range.

 ---
-*Upcast: Resists higher level knock spells.*
+*Upcast: Resists a knock spell cast at a lower spell level.*